 Among various risks, the Company recognizes that insurance underwriting risks and investment risks must be managed as sources of earnings.
 The Company therefore controls these risks considering the balance between risk and return.
 The Company also identifies administrative risks, system risks, and other associated risks (such as operational risks) that arise from the Group’s business activities and strives to prevent the occurrence of or reduce these risks.

-The Company presents its basic policies for risk management and provides instruction, guidance, monitoring, and other services to domestic and overseas Group companies through the Risk Management Department and the Business Divisions.
+The Company presents its basic policies for risk management and provides instruction, guidance, monitoring, and other services to domestic and overseas Group companies through the Risk Management Department and the Departments responsible for managing Group companies under their control（“Departments in charge”）.
 Group companies establish risk management policies in line with the policies of the Group and execute risk management independently.

 Through the above measures, the Company executes proper risk management and ensures stable business operations of the entire Group.